Now that you have read through the Steps For Certification - the below information details the purpose of each phase of the audit process.

 - Maintaining certification process: ASACB requires over the three-year certification cycle that annual surveillance audits be completed in year one/two and in a recertification audit in year three for all approved certifications.
 ASACB may suspend or withdraw an organization's certification if the required audits are not performed or open issues are not closed such as NCR's.

 - Suspension of certification process: ASACB will initiate its suspension process if the certified organization cannot re-establish conformance of its quality management system with the requirements of the chosen standard.
 ASACB will initiate its suspension process if the certified organization fails to abide by the contract terms and agreements or the client fails to perform the required audits.

 - Restoring of certification process: ASACB shall restore a certification that has been placed on suspension once all outstanding issues have been closed and verified as such through off-site or on-site review.

 - Withdrawal of certification process: ASACB may withdraw a certification as a direct result of but not limited to, non-performance of audits, miss-representation, non-closure of open corrective action, failure of the appeals process to close an open corrective action or at the request of the certified organization.

-- Reduction of certification process: ASACB may require that an organizations scope of certification be reduce should evidence be identified that the scope is no longer valid.
-ASACB will approve a request for scope reduction upon valid and verifiable objective evidence that the scope is no longer applicable to the organizations business.
+- Reduction of certification process: ASACB may require that an organization's scope of certification be reduced should evidence be identified that the scope of certification is no longer appropriate.
+ASACB will approve a request for scope reduction upon valid and verifiable objective evidence that the scope is no longer applicable to the organization's business.
 ASACB will refuse scope reduction as a means to avoid an audit non-conformance.